 (b) In the event that a third party is using a name or mark likely to cause confusion with the EOL Marks and is infringing upon such EOL Marks and Envera wishes that steps be taken to prevent such infringing use, Envera may notify EOL in writing and request that EOL take steps to abate such alleged infringing use.
 In the event EOL elects to initiate and conduct infringement litigation at its sole expense, EOL shall control such litigation and shall be entitled to all recovery from the defendant which may be realized from such action.
 In no event shall Envera have any right to prevent such infringing use.

-(c) In addition to the foregoing, EOL will defend at its own expense, indemnify and hold harmless Envera from and against any and all liabilities, damages, losses, costs and expenses of any kind (including reasonable attorneys’ fees and costs), to the extent arising out of or resulting from any claim brought against Envera based on an allegation that the EOL Marks used as permitted under this Agreement infringe any trademark rights of any third party, provided that: (i) Envera notifies EOL promptly (in any event no later than five days from notice) in writing of the claim; (ii) EOL has sole control of the defense and all related settlement negotiations and (iii) Envera provides EOL with assistance, information and authority necessary to perform the above.
+(c) In addition to the foregoing, EOL will defend at its own expense, indemnify and hold harmless Envera from and against any and all liabilities, damages, losses, costs and expenses of any kind (including reasonable attorneys’ fees and costs), to the extent arising out of or resulting from any claim brought against Envera based on an allegation that the EOL Marks used as permitted under this Agreement infringe any trademark rights of any third party (an “Infringement Claim”), provided that: (i) Envera notifies EOL promptly (in any event no later than five days from notice) in writing of the Infringement Claim; (ii) EOL has sole control of the defense and all related settlement negotiations and (iii) Envera provides EOL with assistance, information and authority necessary to perform the above.
 If any settlement requires any obligation or ongoing liability of Envera other than the payment of money for which Envera will be indemnified hereunder, then such settlement shall require Envera’s written consent, which shall not be unreasonably withheld or delayed.
-EOL shall have no liability for any claim of infringement based upon any use of the EOL Marks not expressly authorized under this Agreement.
+The parties acknowledge and agree that any final judgment entered against Envera on an Infringement Claim, or any amounts required to be paid in settlement of any Infringement Claim, shall be deemed direct damages of Envera.
+The foregoing notwithstanding, EOL shall have no liability for any Infringement Claim based upon any use of the EOL Marks not expressly authorized under this Agreement.

 5. Disclaimers; Limitation of Liability.